biegehydra/Postman2CSharp/README.md

 ### Save yourself hours, days, or even weeks

 [Postman2CSharp](https://postman2csharp.com) , a FREE tool that allows you to generate fully featured ApiClients by simply inputting your Postman collections.
 I hope this tool can make your development process easier, quicker, and more efficient.
 All generated ApiClient projects come fully packaged and have no dependencies on outside libraries.
-(Unless you choose Newtonsoft.Json as your json library).
+(Unless you choose Newtonsoft.Json as your json library or choose to handle multiple types with OneOf<,>).

 Generated ApiClients are highly configurable to suit your needs.
 Full explanations about configurations can be found [here](https://postman2csharp.com/ApiClient-Configurations-Explained).